zeroknowledgediscovery/zedwiki/notes/autism gene.md

 5. * Paroxitine passes from mother to fetus https://pubmed.ncbi.nlm.nih.gov/30105921/
 6. * Our result that Paroxitine has a strong protective effect.

+# Paroxetine

+* These data are consistent with mechanism-based inhibition of CYP2D6 by paroxetine but not by quinidine or fluoxetine. https://dmd.aspetjournals.org/content/31/3/289

 # SSRI impact